What Are Top-Down Bottom-Up Shades?

 The main benefit of TDBU shades is that they give you complete light control in every room.
 Whether you want a little bit of sunlight peeking through, or you want to block it out completely, TDBU shades can be adjusted to suit your needs.

 You can find TDBU shades in a variety of styles, from traditional cellular shades that filter out the light to basic pleated shades to elegant roman shades.

 How do they work?

-One rail is the mounting rail.
-This is the same as any other window treatment.
-This rail has its own cord.
-When you pull on that cord, it raises the bottom portion of the shade.
-This is the “bottom up” portion of the treatment.
+One rail is the mounting rail, the same as any other window treatment.
+Said rail has its own cord; when you pull on that cord, it raises the bottom portion of the shade.
+This is the “bottom-up” portion of the treatment.

-The second rail is the floating rail.
-It has another cord that controls it.
+The second rail is the floating rail, which has another cord that controls it.
 When you pull that cord, the floating rail detaches itself from the mounting rail and lowers the top of the shade.
-This is the “top down” portion of the treatment.
+This is the “top-down” portion of the treatment.

 Is there such a thing as a cordless top-down bottom-up shade?

-Yes, you can find cordless top-down bottom-up shades.
-These shades will eliminate the dangling cords on the sides of your window treatment.
-They’ll typically be replaced with tabs that release the top-down portion of the shade.
+The usual dangling cords will typically be replaced with tabs that release the top-down portion of the shade.
 You’ll be able to raise and lower the sections by hand, as you normally would a cordless blind or shade.

 When should you use top-down bottom-up shades?

 What we love most about TDBU shades is their incredible versatility.
 They can be used in a variety of situations, and aren't limited to any one type of window or space.
 Here are a few of the most popular instances in which our customers choose TDBU shades: